vitalab/neuralteleportation/README.md

 The following instructions allow to reproduce the results found in our paper.

-Reproducing all our results requires XXX GPU\*hours.
+Reproducing all our results requires about 160 GPU\*hours.
 We also give estimates per experiments, below.
-Our estimates are upper bounds.
-A "GPU" corresponds to an Nvidia V100 GPU, 8 cores on a Intel Gold 6148 Skylake GPU, and 32GB of RAM.
+A "GPU" corresponds to an Nvidia V100 GPU, 8 cores on an Intel Gold 6148 Skylake GPU, and 32GB of RAM.

 ### Convergence boost of teleportation (Figure 6)